jamesls/fakeredis/README.rst

    may produce different results each time the process is re-run.

-7. SCAN/ZSCAN/HSCAN/SSCAN will not necessary iterate all items if items are deleted during iteration.
+7. SCAN/ZSCAN/HSCAN/SSCAN will not necessary iterate all items if items are deleted or renamed during iteration.
 They also won't necessarily iterate in the same chunk sizes or the same order as redis.

 Contributing